Gender recognition certificate: Ireland

 Under the Gender Recognition Act 2015, Irish residents are allowed to apply for a gender recognition certificate to change their gender on government documents through self-determination.
 The law does not require any medical intervention by the applicant nor an assessment by medical professionals.

 United Kingdom

 In the United Kingdom, citizens who seek to change their legal gender must appear before the Gender Recognition Panel, a national tribunal which issues a gender recognition certificate to applicants.
 People granted a full GRC are from the date of issue, considered in the eyes of the law to be of their "acquired gender" in most situations.

-However, on 15 April 2025 the UK Supreme Court ruled that in the Equality Act, the word "woman" refers only to biological sex, that is, the sex shown on a birth certificate.
-The court noted that the law gives separate protection against discrimination to transgender people; there is no restriction on a person living as they wish; and it specifically explained that it was not defining what a woman was: merely what that word meant in the context of that Act.
+However, on 15 April 2025 the Supreme Court of the United Kingdom ruled in For Women Scotland Ltd v The Scottish Ministers that in the Equality Act 2010, having a gender recognition certificate did not change a person's sex for the purposes of the Act.
+The court noted that the law gives separate protection against discrimination to transgender people.
+In response, ILGA-Europe reclassified the UK as having "no functioning legal or administrative process for legal gender recognition", placing it alongside Albania, Bulgaria, Hungary and Russia in Europe.